 Are Fox Face Pomeranians Rare?

-The Fox Face Pomeranian usually has a longer muzzle than required by the breed standard.
+The Fox Face Pomeranian usually has a longer muzzle than the breed standard requires.
 Breed standard Pomeranians should have the correct head proportions of 1:2.

-It is easy to find a good breeder that is breeding to the standards.
-You can have a look at the breeder's previous dogs and their current breeding pairs.
+It is easy to find a good breeder breeding to the standards.
+You can look at the breeder's previous dogs and their current breeding pairs.
 This will give you an idea of what their puppies will look like.

 How Big Do Fox Face Pomeranians Get?

-You don’t need to have a big dog to provide plenty of love.
-Fox Face Pomeranians offer ample amounts of joy, loyalty, and companionship – all in a compact, adorable size.
+You don’t need a big dog to provide plenty of love.
+Fox Face Pomeranians offer ample joy, loyalty, and companionship – all in a compact, adorable size.

-- The average height of full grown preservation breeder Pomeranian: 8 to 11 inches
+- The average height of a full-grown preservation breeder Pomeranian: is 8 to 11 inches.

-- The average weight of full grown Fox Face Pomeranian: 3 to 7 pounds
+- The average weight of a full-grown Fox Face Pomeranian: is 3 to 7 pounds.

 How Long Do Fox Face Pomeranians live?